pombreda/pgreloaded/doc/tutorial/helloworld.rst

 Importing
 ---------
-Pygame2 uses a strict seperation of modules to allow you to build and import only those parts needed for your specific needs.
-In contrast to Pygame, this forces you to write more import statements, but the benefit is that you can keep your dependencies small.

 Let's start with importing some basic SDL modules, which are necessary to display a small nice window and to do some basic drawing within that window. ::

     import sys
-  import pygame2
-  import pygame2.event
-  import pygame2.image
-  import pygame2.examples
+    from pygame2.examples import RESOURCES
     try:
-      import pygame2.video
+        import pygame2.video as video
     except ImportError:
-      print ("No pygame2.sdl support, which is required for pygame2.video") sys.exit ()

-First of all, we import the :mod:`pygame2` core module, which allows us to use some basic things, such as :class:`pygame2.Color` and :class:`pygame2.Rect` objects.
-In nearly all graphics applications written with pygame2, you will need the core.

-Afterwards, we import the shipped examples.
-This is mainly done to have the logo around, which resides within the :mod:`pygame2.examples` package.
+        import traceback
+        traceback.print_exc()
+        sys.exit(1)

+We start with importing some resources from :mod:`pygame2.examples`, so that we have a test image around to display on the window later on.
 In your own applications, it is unlikely that you will ever need to import them.

-Finally, we try to get the :mod:`pygame2.video` module, which is necessary for displaying the window and image.
-As Pygame2 can run without SDL support, we add a typical safety net to get out without too much noise, if SDL support is not given.
+Afterwards, we try to import :mod:`pygame2.video` module, which is necessary for displaying the window and image. :mod:`pygame2.video` requires :mod:`pygame2.sdl`, so in case it could not load the SDL bindings, we will print the exact error stack information and exit with a failure.

-Window Creation and Image Loading
+Window creation and image loading
 ---------------------------------
 Any graphical application requires access to the screen, mostly in form of a window, which basically represents a portion of the screen, the